KlausWolfinger/PKIT/README.md

 # IMPORTANT
-PKIT Version 2.7h ends here.
+PKIT Version 2.X ends here.
+Some smaller improvemets may follow here.

 The next version of PKIT is PKIT3, at out PKIT3 repository